Visiting the ICU

 Maximum Number of Visitors

 Only two visitors at a time are allowed in the ICU.
 Visitors are asked to coordinate their visit with each other by taking turns.
-Visitors are encouraged to also make use of the waiting spaces in the main lobby, the Family Resource Center, or the cafeteria on the first floor.
+Visitors are encouraged to also make use of the waiting spaces in the main lobby or the cafeteria on the first floor.

 Important Safety Notes